espinoco/espinoco.github.io/src/vimrc.md

 ---
 title: vimrc
 published_on: 2023-04-02
-updated_on: 2024-02-22
+updated_on: 2024-05-15
 ---
-I use Vi for editing/reading random files.
-With [[vimrc|minimal]] to zero config I can rely I have Vi on remote sessions, and it loads fast.
-I use [[IntelliJ IDEA quick reference|IntelliJ IDEA]] as IDE for projects.
+I use Vi for text editing non-project files.
+I rely on Vi for remote sessions.
+I use JetBrains IDEs for projects.

+I use the following minimal configuration for my local machines.

 ```vimscript
 " syntax highlighting